David-G-Jessop/Volcano_and_populaton_html_map/README.md

 # Web map showing US volcanoes and a global chloropleth map
-A basic web map showing the location of volcanos in the US and a chloropleth of lgobal population
+A basic web map showing the location of volcanos in the US and a chloropleth of global population

 ## Contents